yasingunay/CS50x/Week 6/bank/README.md

 (https://cs50.harvard.edu/x/2023/problems/6/bank/)

 ## Tips
-To implement the described program in Python, you can use the following functions:
+To implement bank.py, you can use the following functions:

 * input(): This function is used to prompt the user for input.
 You can use it to get the user's greeting.